Joelius300/HeatingDataMonitor/frontend/README.md

-# HeatingDataMonitor
+# HeatingDataMonitor Frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Make sure to run the backend in development mode as well otherwise the CORS policy will reject the SignalR connection.

 ## Code scaffolding